-BRSP 2021-FL1 includes a two-year reinvestment feature that allows us to contribute existing or newly originated loan investments in exchange for proceeds from repayments or repurchases of loans held in BRSP 2021-FL1, subject to the satisfaction of certain conditions set forth in the indenture.
-In addition to existing eligible loans available for reinvestment, the continued origination of securitization eligible loans is required to ensure that we reinvest the available proceeds within BRSP 2021-FL1.
-During the six months ended June 30, 2023 and through August 1, 2023, three loans held in BRSP 2021-FL1 were fully repaid, totaling \$62.1 million.
+BRSP 2021-FL1 included a two-year reinvestment feature that allowed us to contribute existing or newly originated loan investments in exchange for proceeds from repayments or repurchases of loans held in BRSP 2021-FL1, subject to the satisfaction of certain conditions set forth in the indenture.
+The reinvestment period for BRSP 2021-FL1 expired on July 20, 2023.
+From January 1, 2023 through the reinvestment date of July 20, 2023, three loans held in BRSP 2021-FL1 were fully repaid, totaling \$62.1 million.
 We replaced the repaid loans by contributing existing loan investments of equal value.
-At June 30, 2023, we had \$800.0 million of unpaid principal balance of CRE debt investments financed with BRSP 2021-FL1.
+Since the expiration of the reinvestment period on July 20, 2023 and through October 30, 2023, one loan held in BRSP 2021-FL1 was fully repaid, totaling \$34.9 million.
+The proceeds from the repayment were used to amortize the securitization bonds in accordance with the securitization priority of repayments.
+At September 30, 2023, we had \$765.1 million of unpaid principal balance of CRE debt investments and other assets financed with BRSP 2021-FL1.
+As of September 30, 2023, the securitization reflects an advance rate of 83.8% at a weighted average cost of funds of Term SOFR plus 1.49% (before transaction costs), and is collateralized by a pool of 26 senior loan investments.